-Held monthly, focused upon nonjudgmental discussion of medical director selected cases involving significant morbidity or mortality
+- Held monthly, focused upon nonjudgmental discussion of medical director selected cases involving significant morbidity or mortality

-Opportunity for discussion of medical management, quality improvement opportunities, medical error, systems based issues, and root cause analysis
+- Opportunity for discussion of medical management, quality improvement opportunities, medical error, systems-based issues, and root cause analysis

-Led by PGY3 residents with faculty mentorship
+- Led by Chief residents, with faculty mentorship

-Held on a monthly basis during conference time
+- Held on a monthly basis

-#TBT sessions highlight past literature that forms the basis of EM practice
+- #TBT sessions highlight past literature that forms the basis of EM practice

-Joint conference led by Emergency Medicine and Emergency Radiology faculty
+- Joint conference led by emergency medicine and emergency radiology faculty

-Interactive experience focused upon teaching image interpretation from an Emergency Medicine perspective
+- Interactive experience focused upon teaching image interpretation from an emergency medicine perspective

-Images reviewed include CT, plain radiographs, MRI, and ultrasound from actual ED patients
+- Images reviewed include CT, plain radiographs, MRI, and ultrasound from actual ED patients

-- Currently, we have monthly collaborative and case based conferences aimed at improving communication, understanding, and the care we provide for patients with the Departments of Internal Medicine and Neurology as well as the Division of Trauma and Acute Care Surgery.
+- Currently, we have monthly collaborative and case-based conferences aimed at improving communication, understanding, and the care we provide for patients with the Departments of Internal Medicine, Neurology, Pediatrics, as well as the Division of Trauma and Acute Care Surgery.

 Gregory Seftick Wilderness Medicine Day

-Annual conference held in honor of Dr. Gregory Seftick, a WVU EM Residency alumnus who passed away while backcountry skiing in the Grand Tetons
+- Annual conference held in honor of Dr. Gregory Seftick, a WVU EM Residency alumnus who passed away while backcountry skiing in the Grand Tetons

-Capatilizes on the beautiful outdoor location of West Virginia as the perfect place for wilderness medicine
+- Capitalizes on the beautiful outdoor location of West Virginia as the perfect place for wilderness medicine

 - Outdoor, full conference day or dedicated individual wellness day, to allow time for mindfulness and rejuvenation in the name of Greg.